dr-guangtou/daily_astroph/astroph-1808.md

 #### [COSMOS-DASH: The Evolution of the Galaxy Size-Mass Relation Since z~3 from new Wide Field WFC3 Imaging Combined with CANDELS/3DHST](https://arxiv.org/abs/1808.04379)
+    - **Important, Relevant**
+    * COSMOS-DASH is the widest HST/WFC3 imaging survey in H160 filter, tripling the extragalactic survey area in the near-infrared at HST resolution.
+    * We find no statistical difference between the median sizes of the most massive star-forming and quiescent galaxies at ⟨z⟩ = 2.5
+    * However, we do find a significant difference in the Sersic index between the two samples, such that massive quiescent galaxies have higher central densities than star forming galaxies.

 #### [A SALT Spectral Study of S0s Hosting Pseudobulges](https://arxiv.org/abs/1808.04491)
+    * The central spectra of galaxies without bars in our sample reveal a complex star formation history, which is consistent with the belief that pseudobulges have a history of star formation distributed over extended periods of time.

 #### [Alma Twenty-six Arcmin^2 Survey Of Goods-s At One-millimeter (asagao): Source Catalog And Number Counts](https://arxiv.org/abs/1808.04502)
+    * Array (ALMA) twenty-six arcmin2 survey of GOODS-S at one-millimeter (ASAGAO).
+    * We create infrared (IR) luminosity functions (LFs) in the redshift range of z = 1–3 from the ASAGAO sources with KS -band counterparts, and constrain the faintest luminosity of the LF at 2.0 < z < 3.0.
+The LFs are con- sistent with previous results based on other ALMA and SCUBA-2 observations, which suggest a positive luminosity evolution and negative density evolution with increasing redshift.

 #### [Internal Kinematics of UM 461 and CTS 1020](https://arxiv.org/abs/1808.04508)
+    * We found that the motion in both star-forming knots of UM 461 has different patterns, suggesting a weak kinematical connection between the knots.
+    * We found that UM 461 seems to be more susceptible to stellar feedback, whereas in CTS 1020 the gravitational potential dominates.

 #### [AKARI mid-infrared slitless spectroscopic survey of star-forming galaxies at z≲0.5](https://arxiv.org/abs/1808.04566)
+    * We conducted a low-resolution (R ≃ 50) slitless spectroscopic survey at 5–13 μm of 9 μm flux- selected sources (> 0.3 mJy) around the North Ecliptic Pole with the Infrared Camera (IRC) onboard AKARI.
+    * The rest-frame SEDs of all PAH galaxies have a universal shape with stellar and 7.7 μm bumps, except that the PAH enhancement significantly varies as a function of the PAH luminosities.
+    * We identified a PAH-enhanced population at z   0.35, whose SEDs and luminosities are typical of luminous infrared galaxies.
+They show particularly larger PAH enhancement at high luminosity,

 #### [Ubiquitous ram pressure stripping in the Coma cluster of galaxies](https://arxiv.org/abs/1808.04575)
+    - **Relevant**
+    * 在Coma里找到了三个RPS的例子，之前Russell Smith发现过：We therefore devoted one full night of Hα observation to each of the three galaxies using the San Pedro Martir 2.1m telescope.
+One-sided tails of Hα emission of 10-20 kpc projected size were detected, suggesting an ongoing ram pressure stripping event.
+    * This brings the number sources with Hα trails to 17 gaseous tails out of 27 (63 %) late-type galaxies (LTG) galaxies members of the Coma cluster with direct evidence of ram pressure stripping.

 #### [The XXL Survey: XXXIII.
 Chandra Constraints on the AGN Contamination of z > 1 XXL Galaxy Clusters](https://arxiv.org/abs/1808.04623)
+    * With the superior angular resolution of Chandra we investigate whether there are any point sources within the cluster region that were not detected by the XMM-XXL analysis pipeline, and whether any point sources were misclassified as distant clusters.
+    * Of the 14 clusters: Of the other five sources, one is significantly contaminated by previously unresolved AGN, and four appear to be AGN misclassified as clusters.

 #### [The Active Assembly of the Virgo Cluster: Indications for Recent Group Infall From Early-Type Dwarf Galaxies](https://arxiv.org/abs/1808.04751)
+    - **Relevant**
+    * we find an intriguing behavior of early types with magnitudes −17 ≥ Mr ≥ −18.
+They show a large velocity spread and an asymmetric phase-space distribution, similar to the late-type galaxies and different from the early types just one magnitude brighter/fainter.
+    * close phase-space aggregation of early-type dwarfs at large clustercentric distance and high relative velocity: 相空间上有聚集，但物理空间里看不到聚集，很可能是infalling group的证据
+    * Nearly all of them show signatures of disk components and their colors imply stellar ages that are younger than the population average.
+They are not located closely together but spread azimuthally around the cluster center.
+We show that this is expected from simulations of an infalling galaxy group that slowly gets dispersed af- ter its first pericentric passage

 #### [The orientation of galaxy pairs with filamentary structures: dependence on morphology](https://arxiv.org/abs/1808.04762)
+    * With the aim of performing an analysis of the orientations of galaxy pair systems with respect to the underlying large-scale structure, we study the alignment between the axis connecting the pair galaxies and the host cosmic filament where the pair resides.
+    * We find a statistically significant alignment signal between the pair axes and the spine of the host filaments consistent with a relative excess of ∼ 15% aligned pairs.
+We obtain that pairs composed by elliptical galaxies exhibit a stronger alignment, showing a higher alignment signal for pairs closer than 200 h−1 kpc to the filament spine.

 #### [Quantifying the Diffuse Continuum Contribution of BLR Clouds to AGN Continuum Inter-band Delays](https://arxiv.org/abs/1808.04798)
+    * Disk reverberation mapping of a handful of nearby AGN suggest accretion disk sizes which are a factor few too large for their luminosities
+    * 可能有一部分delay信号来自diffuse continuum emission: Qualitatively, the diffuse continuum delay signatures produced by our models resemble that observed for NGC 5548, including the deviation of the lag spectrum above that of a simple power-law in wavelength

 #### [New Constraints on IGM Thermal Evolution from the Lyα Forest Power Spectrum](https://arxiv.org/abs/1808.04367)